Kingdom of Italy: End of the Roman question

 During the unification of Italy in the mid-19th century, the Papal States resisted incorporation into the new nation.
 The nascent Kingdom of Italy invaded and occupied Romagna (the eastern portion of the Papal States) in 1860, leaving only Latium in the pope's domains.
 Latium, including Rome itself, was occupied and annexed in 1870.
-For the following sixty years, relations between the Papacy and the Italian government were hostile, and the status of the pope became known as the "Roman question".
+For the following sixty years, relations between the papacy and the Italian government were hostile, and the status of the pope became known as the "Roman question".

 The Lateran Treaty was one component of the Lateran Pacts of 1929, agreements between the Kingdom of Italy under King Victor Emmanuel III of Italy and the Holy See under Pope Pius XI to settle the question.
 The treaty and associated pacts were signed on 11 February 1929.
 The treaty recognized Vatican City as an independent state under the sovereignty of the Holy See.
 The Italian government also agreed to give the Roman Catholic Church financial compensation for the loss of the Papal States.
 In 1948, the Lateran Treaty was recognized in the Constitution of Italy as regulating the relations between the state and the Catholic Church.
 The treaty was significantly revised in 1984, ending the status of Catholicism as the sole state religion.

 Foreign politics

-Italian ethnic regions claimed by the Italian irredentism in the 1930s: